About Anthem

 Original Medicare is made up of Medicare Parts A and B. This type of Medicare coverage covers hospital stays and routine check-ups.
 Most U.S. residents get Original Medicare when they turn 65.

-While Original Medicare care does offer comprehensive coverage, it does not cover a number of medical needs, such as vision and dental care, some prescription drugs, and hospital stays lasting longer than 90 days.
+While Original Medicare offers comprehensive coverage, it does not cover many medical needs, such as vision and dental care, some prescription drugs, and hospital stays lasting longer than 90 days.
 There are supplementary Medicare plans that may help you cover these costs.

 Medicare Part A

 Part A Medicare insurance is known as hospital insurance.
-It covers skilled nursing care, a certain percentage of inpatient hospital stays (up to 150 days), and hospice care, as well as some in-home care.
+It covers skilled nursing care, a certain percentage of inpatient hospital stays (up to 150 days), hospice care, and some in-home care.

 Medicare Part B